Canop/glassbench/README.md

 ## Look at the history of a specific task

-You referer to a task by its number in the table:
+You refer to a task by its number in the table:

 ```bash
 cargo bench -- sort_numbers --history 1